The Order will–

 Making an objection

-Any person may object or make other representations before 14 August 2020, specifying the grounds on which they are made by writing or emailing the Department at the addresses above.
+Any person may object or make other representations, specifying the grounds on which they are made, by writing or emailing the Department at the DfI Roads addresses above before 3 September 2021.